Jherlil/KeyVetor/README.md

 - SIMD accelerated SHA256 and RIPEMD160 when compiled with AVX2 support.
 - Fast prefix filtering and xxhash-based lookup tables for hash160 targets.
 - Utilities to validate WIF files and predict future WIFs from a CSV sequence.
+- Batch public key generation accelerated with Pippenger's algorithm and OpenMP.

 ## Command-line options